 Finding the latitude and longitude for an address is a challenging task.
 The complexity is greatly compounded if absolute accuracy is required.
-As a result many other geocoding providers that advertise ‘rooftop level accuracy’ are actually providing you with ‘parcel-centroid’ geocodes.
-This means they are calculating the geocodes for the center of a parcel, and then calling it the “rooftop.”
+As a result, many other geocoding providers that advertise 'rooftop level accuracy' are actually providing you with 'parcel-centroid' geocodes.
+This means they are calculating the geocodes for the center of a parcel, and then calling it the "rooftop."

+In reality, there are several different accepted levels of geocoding.
 For ZIP+4 level geocoding, we have about 38,683,796 unique lat/long coordinates for the US.
 Within that set, here is a breakdown of the various levels of geocode precision:

 |Zip9||9-digit ZIP precision.
 Usually block-level.||33,361,331||86%|

 |Zip8||8-digit ZIP precision.||4,412,599||12%|